Sign up to our Newsletter

 It’s Easy to Burn Out

 Studying for the LSAT takes up a lot of mental power!
-You have to be able to recognize each question type, know how to properly answer them, and how to find the correct answer quickly.
-You may find yourself at a standstill during your studies where you just aren’t improving, or you keep struggling with the same questions.
+You have to know how to recognize each question type, answer them properly, and find the correct answer quickly.
+You may find yourself at a standstill during your studies where you just aren’t improving or keep struggling with the same questions.

 It's very easy to burn out when you’re trying so hard to improve your score and seeing little progress despite all of your efforts.